‘The Eyes of Texas’ is here to stay, UT says. So is the fight over its roots.

 But he said he hoped the report would encourage students to find ways to take part in the school tradition.
 This includes the most scrutinized group involved in the months-long controversy: the football players.

 “We hope that as people go through the report, read through the facts that they’ll find ways to participate in some way,” Hartzell said.
-“But there will be no punishment, no mandate, no requirement if people choose not to participate.”
+“But there’s going to be no punishment, no mandate, no requirement if people choose not to participate.”

 There likely will, however, be backlash for players who don’t, and more frustration among players who feel pressure to sing.